segmentio/segment-docs/src/connections/destinations/catalog/actions-intercom-cloud/index.md

 - **Fewer settings.** Data mapping for actions-based destinations happens during configuration, which eliminates the need for most settings.
 - **Clearer mapping of data.** Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to the destination.
-- **Granular control over data sent.** You can customize the conditions under which the events will be sent to Intercom.
+- **Granular control over data sent.** You can customize the conditions under which the events are sent to Intercom.
-- **Support for lead creation.** You can now create contacts with a role of `lead`, associate them with a company, send events for them, and convert them to a `user`.
+- **Support for lead creation.** You can create contacts with a role of `lead`, associate them with a company, send events for them, and convert them to a `user`.

-## Getting Started
+## Getting started

-1. From the Segment web app, click **Catalog**.
+1. From the Segment web app, navigate to **Connections > Catalog**.
 2. Search for **Intercom Cloud Mode (Actions)** in the Destinations Catalog, and select the destination.
 3. Click **Configure Intercom Cloud Mode (Actions)**.
 4. Select the source that will send data to Intercom Cloud Mode (Actions) and follow the steps to name your destination.